squee72564/CPP-Function-Profiler/README.md

 # CPP-Multithreaded-Profiler

 This is a header only C++ tool to help profile multi-threaded applications.
-It is compatible with Windows OS and is being extended to work on Mac/Linux.
+It is compatible with Windows/Mac/Linux.

+Some functionality requires C++17 to compile correctly, but `Profiler.hpp` can be modified to work with earlier versions.

 ## Installation
 1. `git clone https://github.com/squee72564/CPP-Multithreading-Profiler.git` to download this repository